Reference to Helium article about dogs and dominance.

 The evidence

-Despite the overwhelming body of knowledge invalidating the pack theory, it still seems to be that the vast majority dog professionals and owners continue to cling to an outdated set of beliefs.
+Despite an impressive body of research putting the pack theory into question, many dog professionals and owners continue to cling to the notion.
 The persistence of dominance and pack theory rhetoric in dog training never ceases to baffle me.

-- The (Northern gray) wolf is not a pack animal in the classic notion of a pack (i.e. unrelated members forming a large social group).
-The NGW social groups are more akin to a family unit with the parents, this year’s cubs, and perhaps last year’s yearlings.
+– The (Northern gray) wolf is not necessarily a pack animal in the classic notion of a pack (i.e. unrelated members forming a large social group).
+The NGW social groups can be more akin to a family unit with the parents, this year’s cubs, and perhaps last year’s yearlings (Mech, 1999)

 - The dog is not a wolf.
 We do not interpret all our human behaviours through analysing our close cousins, the chimps.
 Why would we do this with the dog-wolf relationship?

-- Rank-reduction programs are known to lead to carry an increased risk of worsening behaviour in anxious and aggressive dogs.
+– Rank-reduction programs carry an increased risk of worsening behaviour in anxious and aggressive dogs.

-- Studies of wild and feral dogs fail to show them form a coherent packing structure.
-When they do group, they form loose and temporary congregations, generally around common resources like a village dump.
+– Studies of wild and feral dogs fail to show them systematically form a coherent packing structure.
+When they do group, many form loose and temporary congregations, generally around common resources like a village dump.

 A bit of history